eavpsp/GodRaysNX/README.md

 - [Bullet Physics](https://github.com/bulletphysics/bullet3/tree/master/src): Bullet Physics is a popular physics engine used in many games and simulations.
 You can download it from the GitHub repository.
 Put the contents of bullet src into ext/bullet
 - [nanojpeg](https://svn.emphy.de/nanojpeg/trunk/nanojpeg/nanojpeg.c): nanojpeg is a lightweight JPEG decoder library.
 You can download it from the link and create the nanojpeg.c and nanojpeg.h scripts and place them in ext/.
 - [std_image](https://github.com/nothings/stb/blob/master/stb_image.h): std_image is a cross-platform image library.
 You can download it from the GitHub repository.
+Also place it in the ext/ directory

 Make sure you have the required libraries installed in the ext/ directory before running the project.
 ![Almighty Metal Engine](https://github.com/eavpsp/GodRaysNX/blob/master/amw_icon.png)